-Integration engineers can use Jenkins test artifacts to decide when to merge the feature branch into the master branch.
+Integration engineers can use Jenkins test artifacts to decide when to merge the feature branch into the main branch.

 You can perform continuous integration with MATLAB on various continuous integration platforms.
 You can run and test your MATLAB code and Simulink models, generate artifacts, and publish your results to the platforms.
 For more information, see Continuous Integration with MATLAB on CI Platforms.

 In addition to MATLAB, different toolboxes support continuous integration workflows.
 This table lists common continuous integration use cases for models and code.